Trangluong014/Holidates-App/README.md

 ## Introduction

-This is an assignment for CoderSchool Fullstack Web Development Bootcamp, code name Virgil
+This is an assignment for CoderSchool Fullstack Web Development Bootcamp.

 Outcome :